marco-pontes/timeline-app/README.md

 Built with type safety, scalability, and developer experience in mind.
 A batteries included Vite + React application.
 This project was started up from a boilerplate template called [Vite React Boilerplate](https://github.com/RicardoValdovinos/vite-react-boilerplate)

 ### What you like about your implementation.
 I like it because it tries to be as modern as possible.
 Most of the classes are tested and the logic is separated on a custom hook.
+There are components for layout and title, which can be reused on other pages.
 It uses typescript and has tools to unit test, to create end to end tests and to check code quality.
 All that while following ESlint rules and trying to be as clean as possible, using technologies like tailwind.

 ### What you would change if you were going to do it again.